Also born on this day, go figure

 Clarkesworld Issue 217 ( https://clarkesworldmagazine.com/prior/issue_217/) was pretty solid all around.
 I think I left 216 in a hotel room (d’oh!), so I’m going back to finish the last two stories of 215 and then I’ll check out 216 on the web.

-if you are in line to vote for trevor chandler stay in line
+If you are in line to vote for trevor chandler stay in line

-the network stack on os x sequoia sucks, wish I hadn’t upgraded
+The network stack on os x sequoia sucks, wish I hadn’t upgraded

-a little late for Halloween 2024 but this Sun Ra tune, "The Forrest of No Return” just came my way and I’ll be bringing it back next year for sure https://www.youtube.com/watch?v=Vt6WLWnMTAU
+A little late for Halloween 2024 but this Sun Ra tune, "The Forrest of No Return” just came my way and I’ll be bringing it back next year for sure https://www.youtube.com/watch?v=Vt6WLWnMTAU

 anyway, so bogomil, probably had the usual baggage, but I bet this specific bit didn’t work out too well for them